sistemaon/NodeJS_Services_Development_LFW212/projects/express/v2/readme.md

 >
 >**Objective**:
 > - Responds to GET '/lab-3-1' with data from file '3.1.data.js'
-> - Responds 404 to GET to any other route from '/lab-3-1'
+> - Responds status '404' to GET to any other route from '/lab-3-1'

 >**files**: _routes/lab.3.2.js_, _3.2.validate.js_\
 >**route path**: _/lab-3-2_\